 Usually, the orthodontist uses power chains on braces to move your teeth and close the gaps between your teeth.
 You may have to wear it to fix spaces in the last half of the braces treatment.
 You can get this elastic chain for the gaps between teeth after tooth extraction for braces.

 But, do you get the elastic chain to close all types of spaces?

 Power chain braces are basically used when tooth alignment and bite correction are completed and you have space between teeth.

 You may have these gaps due to the extraction of teeth for braces treatment or even before the beginning of the treatment.

 Your orthodontist places power chains to fix these gaps.
 Sometimes, you may not need the power chain at all.

 They can also use other materials like a coil spring or archwire to close the spaces between teeth.

 How does a power chain work?

-You know when elastic gets stretched, it gets back to its original form immediately.
+You know that when elastic is stretched, it quickly returns to its original form.